najeebullahii/Telco_Customer_Churn_Prediction/README.md

 ---

-## Overview

-Customer churn — when subscribers cancel or stop using a service — is one of the most damaging and preventable problems in subscription-based businesses.
-Acquiring a new customer costs five to seven times more than retaining an existing one, which means every churned customer represents a compounded loss.
+## What This Project Is About

+Telecom companies lose customers every month and most of them never really know why until it's too late.
+This project tries to change that.

+I analysed 7,043 telecom customer records to figure out which customers are most likely to cancel their service — and more importantly, why.
+The end goal was not just to build a model that predicts churn, but to extract actionable patterns that a retention team could actually use.

-This project analyses 7,043 telecom customer records to identify the behavioural and contractual patterns that precede churn, and builds three machine learning models to predict which customers are at risk before they leave.
-The best model — XGBoost — achieved an AUC-ROC of 0.84, meaning it correctly distinguishes between loyal and at-risk customers 84% of the time.
+The project covers the full pipeline: exploratory data analysis, feature engineering, training and comparing three machine learning models, and translating the results into specific business recommendations.
+The best model — XGBoost — correctly identifies at-risk customers 84% of the time based on AUC-ROC.

-The output is not just a model.
-It is a set of specific, data-backed recommendations that a retention team can act on immediately.
+The current churn rate in this dataset is 26.54%.
+That is roughly one in four customers.
+For any subscription business, that number demands attention.

 ---

-## Business Insights

-After analysing the full dataset, four patterns emerged that explain the majority of churn behaviour.

-**The Contract Trap**
-Customers on month-to-month contracts churn at dramatically higher rates than those on one or two-year plans.
-The flexibility that attracts these customers is the same flexibility that makes it easy for them to leave.
-Converting even a fraction of this segment to annual contracts would have a measurable impact on retention.

-**The Fiber Optic Paradox**
-Fiber optic internet customers — the highest-value subscribers — churn more than DSL or no-internet customers.
-This is counterintuitive.
-It suggests that price-to-value perception is broken in this segment, or that service reliability issues are driving dissatisfaction among the most engaged users.

-**Payment Friction**
+## What I Found

+The analysis kept pointing back to the same four patterns regardless of which angle I looked from.

+**Contract type is everything.** Month-to-month customers churn at a rate that is completely out of proportion to the rest of the base.
+The flexibility that attracts them is the same flexibility that makes it trivially easy to leave.
+This turned out to be the second and third most important feature in the final model, which tells you how dominant this factor really is.

+**Fiber optic customers are unhappy.** This one surprised me.
+You would expect the highest-tier internet subscribers to be the most satisfied — they are paying for the best product.
+Instead, they churn more than DSL users and significantly more than customers with no internet service.
+Something is broken in that experience, whether it is pricing, reliability, or a gap between what was promised and what is actually delivered.

-Customers paying by electronic check churn significantly more than those on automatic bank transfers or credit cards.
-Manual payment methods introduce friction and missed payments, both of which are associated with disengagement.
-This is one of the easiest levers to pull — incentivising a switch to auto-pay costs very little.
+**How people pay predicts whether they stay.** Customers paying by electronic check churn at noticeably higher rates than those on automatic bank transfers or credit cards.
+Manual payment methods introduce friction, missed payments, and a general sense of lower commitment.
+This is one of the easiest things to fix.

-**The Newbie Phase**
-Churn is heavily concentrated in the first twelve months.
-Customers who survive past year one become substantially more loyal.
-The first year is the critical retention window — most of the business risk lives there.
+**The first year is when you lose people.** Churn is heavily concentrated in the 0 to 12 month window.
+Customers who make it past the first year become dramatically more loyal.
+If a retention programme exists, it should be almost entirely focused on new customers.

 ---